 - Unscented lotion.
 Overpowering scents spread quickly in a confined space- keep it simple for the benefit of fellow passengers.

 - Speaking of scents – I like to have an essential oil handy to inhale in case someone nearby doesn’t have the same hygiene standards I do.
-I just dab a little on my wrist and sniff- Teaching Traveling Mom Kirsten recommends lavender oil for its calming property.
-Peppermint oil also works well.
+I just dab a little on my wrist and sniff.
+Lavender and peppermint are good choices.
 Neither scent will spread all over the plane (see above).

 - Chargers.
 Many modern planes now have USB ports even in coach, you just need a charger cord to get your gadget to 100%.